 Stop Guessing.

-Upload any VPAT or ACR and get an instant, objective accessibility score.
-Built for higher education and enterprise procurement teams who need to know what they're buying.
+Evaluate any VPAT or ACR and get an instant, objective accessibility score and risk rating.
+The VPAT evaluator built for higher education and enterprise procurement teams.

 From VPAT upload to procurement decision in three steps